You Can Operate the Big Telescope at the Fred Bay Observatory

 Our members volunteer to open and operate the observatory at Hisey Park for the public on behalf of the Warren County Parks Department.

 All Warren County Astronomical Society members are invited to participate.
-You'll be trained by experienced members and paired up with them for two monthly public events to help you learn how to:
+You’ll be trained by experienced members and paired up with them at public events to help you learn how to:

 - Open and close the observatory